 The effects of bankruptcy on credit scores are one of the primary reasons many people avoid bankruptcy.
 However, it is not impossible to rebuild credit after filing for bankruptcy.
 Exploring ways to do this may help you rebuild your credit score faster after going through bankruptcy.
-Feel free to consult with a Kingsport bankruptcy lawyer if you are still deciding whether bankruptcy is the right step for you.
+Feel free to consult with a Chattanooga bankruptcy lawyer if you are still deciding whether bankruptcy is the right step for you.

 Why Credit Scores Matter

 A credit score is what gives you access to various financial deals and opportunities.
 The higher your credit score is, the better.
 Higher credit scores give you higher chances of:

 Lower interest rates

 Healthy credit scores make it easier to buy a house, car, or other large purchases.
 Low credit scores make these processes significantly harder.
 Credits scores that are low enough may prevent someone from making a purchase altogether.

 Credit scores are provided on your credit report, which details the number of loans you have, repayment history, and financial events like repossession or bankruptcy.
 Many people think payment history is the sole determinant of a credit score.
 However, other factors are used to calculate a credit score: